Main Office: 20541 Pascal Way Lake Forest, CA 92630

 A lower U-factor means that a window or door has better insulating properties.
 Solar heat gain coefficient (SHGC) measures how well a window blocks heat caused by sunlight from entering a building.
 A lower SHGC means less heat enters through the window.

 The type of glass used in windows also affects their energy efficiency.
-Double-pane or triple-pane glass offers better insulation than single-pane glass because it creates an additional barrier between inside and outside temperatures.
+Double-pane or triple-pane glass offers better insulation than single-pane glass because it creates an extra barrier between inside and outside temperatures.

 How to Choose Energy-Efficient Windows and Patio Doors